 The County is driving distance from four main airports: Toronto Pearson International, Ottawa International, Kingston Airport and Montreal’s Pierre Elliott Trudeau International Airport – we’re just a few hours’ drive from wherever you land.
 We also have our own local strip to land a personal plane (with prior permission) at Picton Airport – a former WWII training field still housing historic infrastructure within Base31.

+There is no train service that stops directly into Prince Edward County.
 Hop on the GO Train to Oshawa or the Via Rail station in Belleville, our neighbours to the north.
 From there, taxi, rent or carpool your way to The County.
-There is no train service directly into The County.
+For rental suggestions, check out Enterprise,and Avis.

 Ride the Greyhound bus to Belleville from Toronto, Kingston, Ottawa or Montreal then taxi, rent, carpool or catch the Deseronto Transit bus on weekdays into The County.
 There is no bus service directly into The County from a major city other than Belleville and no car rental services within The County.
 The Deseronto Transit bus runs on weekdays between Picton, Bloomfield and Belleville if you need to hitch a ride.
 Some businesses and organizations arrange shuttle buses within The County to their major events or during special events.

 Bring your own or rent something here – cycling along on two-wheels is a great way to get from towns to farms along back roads, the Great Lakes Waterfront Trail or on the Millennium Trail.
 The downtowns in Picton, Bloomfield and Wellington are all walkable.

 Take ON-401 E to County Rd 40 in Murray, Quinte West.
 Take exit 522 from ON-401 E